CasperTvede/Learning/README.md

 Main tools used for training is based on solutions from Cisco, Microsoft and Opensource

-Folder structure contain the specific subjects and have relevant training material like guides, tests, handson assignments
+Folder structure contain the specific subjects and have relevant training material like guides, tests, hands-on assignments

-Prerequisites will be mentioned on each sub part of this repo in related "README.md" to define whats needed to complete the training materials
+Prerequisites will be mentioned on each sub part of this repo in related "README.md" to define what's needed to complete the training materials

 * All tested and production ready material is located in _main branch_